MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 1. Download the [GitOps Flux - Application Deployments Dashboard](https://github.com/Azure/fluxv2-grafana-dashboards/blob/main/dashboards/GitOps%20Flux%20-%20Application%20Deployments%20Dashboard.json).
 1. Follow the steps to [import the JSON dashboard to Grafana](/azure/managed-grafana/how-to-create-dashboard#import-a-json-dashboard).

-After you have imported the dashboard, it will display information from the clusters that you're monitoring, with several panels that provide details.
-For more details on an item, select the link to visit the Azure portal, where you can find more information about configurations, errors and logs.
+After you have imported the dashboard, it displays information from the clusters that you're monitoring, with several panels that provide details.
+For more details on an item, select the link to visit the Azure portal, where you can find information about configurations, errors and logs.

 :::image type="content" source="media/monitor-gitops-flux2/flux-application-deployments-dashboard.png" alt-text="Screenshot of the Flux Application Deployments Dashboard." lightbox="media/monitor-gitops-flux2/flux-application-deployments-dashboard.png":::